sasilver75/obsidian/Top-P Sampling.md

 ---
 ![[Pasted image 20240411131239.png]]

-Compare with [[Top-K Sampling]]: Top-k sampling samples tokens with the highest probabilities until the specified number of tokens is reached.
-Top-p sampling samples tokens with the highest probability scores until the sum of the scores reaches the specified threshold value.
+Compare with [[Top-K Sampling]]: Top-k sampling samples tokens from those k with the highest probabilities (renormalizing probabilities and sampling) until the specified number of tokens is reached.
+In contrast, Top-p sampling samples tokens from the set of tokens having cumulative probability over some specified threshold value.